andrew-sy/demo/README.md

 ## Download, Build, Run
 - git clone this repo
 - `mvn clean package` (this also executes the junit tests)
-- `java -cp ./target/linkifier*.jar sy.andrew.linkifier.LinkifyProcessingQueueDemo`
+- `java -cp ./target/linkifier*.jar sy.andrew.linkifier.SingleThreadDemo`
-- `java -cp ./target/linkifier*.jar sy.andrew.linkifier.LinkifyProcessingQueueDemo2`
+- `java -cp ./target/linkifier*.jar sy.andrew.linkifier.MultithreadDemo`

 #### The 2 main() classes
-- LinkifyProcessingQueueDemo is a single threaded demo that offers(inputText) and polls(). inputText and linkified result are printed side-by-side for comparison.
+- SingleThreadDemo is a single threaded demo that offers(inputText) and polls(). inputText and linkified result are printed side-by-side for comparison.
-- LinkifyProcessingQueueDemo2 is a multi-threaded demo with 2 producers and consumers sharing a single linkify queue.
+- MultithreadDemo is a multi-threaded demo with 2 producers and consumers sharing a single linkify queue.

 ## Notes About The Solution:
 - I linkify not just `http://xxx` but also `https://xxx` (assuming of course the URL has not been linkified yet).